-If you or one of your guests for the holidays needs dairy free scalloped potatoes we have a great option for you!
+Our dairy free scalloped potatoes with red potatoes recipe is delicious!
 In the event that your favorite dish is our au gratin potatoes without cream, but need tips on how to make it lactose free we can help!

-Scalloped potatoes dairy free style can still be delicious for Thanksgiving or Christmas dinner!
-Using plant based ingredients you can bake this in a casserole dish until you get tender red potatoes, creamy with melted cheddar cheese to serve with your ham or turkey. (affiliate links present)
+Scalloped potatoes can still be delicious for Thanksgiving or Christmas dinner!
+Using plant based ingredients you can bake this in a casserole dish until you get tender red potatoes, creamy with melted cheddar cheese to serve with your ham or turkey.

 It took a while to find a great vegan plant based butter but Country Crock has one.
 Shredded dairy free cheese was the next one, Daiya has been the best one thus far for us.
-Over time it has become easier and easier to find alternatives as I think more and more people are in need of it.
-Lucky for us.
+Over time it has become easier and easier to find alternatives.
+I use them to make this and our Hash Brown Casserole without Soup too.

 Now there are quite a few vegan cheese brands out there at the market nowadays.
 Goat cheese is sometimes more easily digested by those with aversions or allergies to cow’s milk cheese.
 Also look for cheeses labeled chèvre which is the French term for goat.
 Here are other alternatives you might be able to find.